Page last updated 9th July 2019

 The Realistic SX-190 receiver pictured above was marketed in Australia by the Tandy Electronics stores in the early 1970's.
 The photo above is of my receiver but they were marketed elsewhere as the Allied SX-190 receiver were identical this one as far as I am aware.
 I purchased my receiver in late 2018 when it is about 46 years old.
 I had only just left school at the end of 1972 so this radio, along with my AX-190, was unaffordable for me at the time but I finally decided to acquire one as I have not had the desire to do so up until recently.
 It's not that they are scarce yet, or a sought after receiver, but I've always liked the look of them and the purpose of buying this one is to get familiar with its workings and enjoy using it.

 After using this radio for a few weeks and all appears to work well, I decided to replace the all of the electrolytic capacitors in the receiver even though they mostly checked out OK on my meter.
 Then I aligned the 455 KHz amplifier stages with a spectrum analyser and tracking generator.
-The I.F. uses two 455KHz mechanical filters and the passband shape looks quite symmetrical although it is not quite centred on 455KHz and I could not tune it there without comprising the gain and shape of the passband.
-The 3dB bandwidth is around 4.8 KHz so the two BFO crystals 454.5 KHz and 456.5 KHz are not ideal as they are only 3 KHz apart which is 1.8 KHz less than the filter width.
-The 456.5 KHz crystal needs to be around 457.7 KHz to achieve good opposite sideband suppression.
+The I.F. stage uses two 455KHz mechanical filters and the passband shape looks quite symmetrical although it is not quite centred on 455KHz and I could not tune it there without compromising the gain and shape of the passband.
+Further tests found the 3dB bandwidth is around 4.8 KHz and centred at 455.700 KHz so the two BFO crystals 454.5 KHz and 456.5 KHz are not ideal as they are only 3 KHz apart which is 1.8 KHz less than the filter width.
+The 456.5 KHz crystal needs to be around 459.7 KHz to achieve good opposite sideband suppression.

 I plan to do a complete realignment and repaint the front panel trim ring as well as the case in colours as close to original as possible.

-I will investigate the possibility of increasing the 456.5 KHz crystal frequency to get it closer to where it needs to be.
+I will investigate the possibility of 'pulling' the crystal frequencies to get them closer to where they need to be.
 The background noise and tonal characteristics are very different when switching between LSB and USB.
-I used a function generator to simulate a 457.7KHz crystal and this confirmed my suspicions about the crystal needing to be higher in frequency.
-I'll also consider using a 'synthetic crystal' to do the job of the BFO crystals if I can't pull their frequencies.
+I used a function generator to simulate a BFO frequency and this confirmed my suspicions about the crystals needing to be higher & lower in frequency.
+I'll also consider using a 'synthetic crystals' to do the job of the BFO crystals if I can't pull their frequencies.

 To the left is the sweep of the 455 KHz 2nd I.F. stages after alignment.
 I'm quite pleased with its symmetrical shape and flat top.